 Check the Roku TV Remote

-It’s possible that the source of the problem for the solid red light on your Roku TV is the remote.
+It’s possible that the source of the problem is your Roku remote.
 However, there are a few ways that can help you be sure about it.

 First, make sure you are using the right remote with the TV.
 There might be another Roku device in your home, i.e., a streaming player, and you are trying to use its remote with the TV.